[?] Subscribe To This Site

 Rock of Ages

-Rock of Ages is a familiar hymn to most Christians.
-It was written by Augustus M. Toplady, 1740-1778, and set to music by Thomas Hastings, 1784-1872.(Please click on images to enlarge)
+A familiar hymn to most Christians, Rock of Ages, was written by Augustus M. Toplady, 1740-1778, and set to music by Thomas Hastings, 1784-1872.

 I remember singing this hymn as a little girl, sitting in my grandmother’s living room.
-Every evening in the summer, she dutifully corralled all of her many grandchildren, for a mandatory time of singing, Bible reading and prayer.
+Every evening in the summer she dutifully corralled all of her many grandchildren for a mandatory time of singing, Bible reading and prayer.
 As young children we belted out this and other hymns, oblivious of their rich significance.

 He was not the first to come up with this analogy of the Rock.
 The imagery of the Rock of Ages was used by the Holy Spirit at least 119 times in the Bible.
 It makes for a fascinating word study.

-When I created this sculpture, I was eager to reassure myself of the faithfulness of the Rock of Ages, in whom I was placing all my trust.
+When I created this sculpture, I was eager to reassure myself of the faithfulness of the Rock of Ages, Jesus, in whom I was placing all my trust.
 Made from a combination of glass and polymer clay, it gave me a new awareness of the importance of cleaving.

-I mused as I worked, that deliberately calling on and clinging to the strength of the Rock of Ages, is what will carry me through any trial.
+I mused as I worked, that deliberately calling on and clinging to His strength is what will carry me through any and every trial.

 "For who is God besides the Lord?
 And who is the Rock except our God?"
 Ps 18:31